 I’ve taken great photos with that iffy zoom which is a tad soft in the corners and I’ve taken average photos with the super sharp red ringed beast.
 We have to agree, that if the subject is strong, then generally so will the image, regardless of MTF tables and resolving power.

 So back to the title, what exactly is so good about a 50mm?
-Well, 50mm to me means 50mm on a full frame body, so it would be a 35mm on a crop sensor, or 25mm on M/43—anything that is called standard/normal.
+Well, 50mm to me means 50mm on a full frame body, so on a crop sensor it would be (50mm x 1.6) which means you are using the equivalent of an 80mm lens.

 You could equally go wider if you wish, and I would encourage it.
 Having a standard prime lens attached to your body allows you to get familiar with what it produces and its distinct characteristics.